 However, we deal with different kind of stuff when someone has a identity issue.

-At some point the behaviour of my student started to change, to finally find myself facing a reflection of my work on a website that wasn’t mine.
+At some point the behaviour of my student towards me started to change, to finally find myself facing a reflection of my work on a website that wasn’t mine.
 My thoughts and my way of expression myself had been copied without any request for authorisation, nor credit mention.
 You might as well call that copyright infringement, or theft !

 As someone with a healthy connection to him- or herself is aware of his or her self-worth and wouldn’t even consider acting this way, I realised there was a problem.
 I gently but firmly urged the student to take down my work and develop her own content.
 Without success.